New entrant Kao Data celebrates opening of first of four London data centres

 “We believe that our strategic location and premium campus solutions offers an exceptional proposition to customers across a wide range of sectors, providing them with significant competitive edge."

-The new data centre is equipped with a fully operational Technology Suite that provides 2.2MW customer-ready technical space with an 8.8MW Powered Shell.
+The new data center is equipped with a fully operational Technology Suite that provides 2.2MW customer-ready technical space with an 8.8MW Powered Shell.

 Kao Data chief operating officer Paul Finch says the campus offers the latest thinking in terms of design, energy-efficiency and sustainability, and flexible configuration with the goal to reduce complexity.